Waldo E. Sexton: Tourism and architecture

 Sexton's first venture in tourist attractions was the McKee Jungle Gardens, developed on 80 acre purchased for planting citrus groves with his business partner, Arthur G. McKee.
 They decided the landscape was too beautiful to plow under.
 Operating from 1931 to 1976, the Gardens attracted crowds of 100,000 a year in its prime.
-In 1932 a reviewer who had toured tropical botanical gardens around the world, including, Peradeniya in Ceylon said he approached his visit "with that secret doubt we conceal before our friends' local enthusiasm.
+In 1932, a reviewer who had toured tropical botanical gardens around the world, including the Royal Botanic Gardens, Peradeniya in Ceylon, said he approached his visit "with that secret doubt we conceal before our friends' local enthusiasm.
 This doubt, however, was quickly resolved."
 The collection of rare tropical plants framed by native Florida oaks and palms "set an example for conservation and intelligent use of indigenous growth."
 Landscape architect William Lyman Phillips designed "the exquisite series of waterways and landscapes, including the Cathedral of Palms, 300 royal palms set on a grid.
 David Fairchild, a friend of Sexton, supplied many exotic plants for this project as well as his own private garden in Miami, The Kampong, now part of the National Tropical Botanical Garden.

 In addition to thousands of orchids and lilies, the Mckee Jungle Gardens featured monkeys, alligators, bathing beauties and " the wacky buildings and collections of Waldo E. Sexton, the folk architect and Florida nurseryman.
 Without an architect or plans, Sexton built and decorated the Hall of Giants and the Spanish Kitchen with cypress milled in Florida, salvaged materials and his bell collection.
 For the Hall of Giants he located a massive mahogany board 35 ft long he had seen at the Louisiana Purchase Exposition in 1904 and turned it into a table.
 The large iron gates came from the demolished Whitehall Hotel in Palm Beach.
 The Gardens closed in 1976 but reopened on 18 of the original acres as the McKee Botanical Garden in 2001 and is on United States National Register of Historic Places.